-Is being a physical therapist for me?
+Is becoming a physical therapist right for me?

-The first step to choosing a career is to make sure you are actually willing to commit to pursing the career.
+The first step to choosing a career is to make sure you are actually willing to commit to pursuing the career.
 You don’t want to waste your time doing something you don’t want to do.
 If you’re new here, you should read about:

 Described by our users as being “shockingly accurate”, you might discover careers you haven’t thought of before.

 Physical therapists work in the areas of treatment, intervention, habilitation, rehabilitation, and prevention.
 They also look out for a client's physical, psychological, emotional and social wellbeing by providing services that can restore their client's movement and functional ability.
 They are of great help when movement and function are impacted by conditions, disorders, ageing, injury, diseases, or environmental factors.